 What if my application is not complete by the deadline given?

 Please contact the CCNY Graduate Admissions Office if any part of your application will not be submitted by the application deadline.
-Usually, GRE scores may be submitted after the application deadline, but your application is not considered complete until every item is submitted.

 I am having a problem with the online application process – what do I do?